opista/svn-blamer/README.md

 ## TODO

-- Per-file blame management.
-Currently only handles one file at a time.
-Look at storage solutions
 - Configurable SVN path
 - In-line blame messages, a-la git lens
-- Add a blame "toggle" that goes between show/hide
 - Add an optional sidebar button to toggle blame on active file
 - Add an option to auto-blame on file open
   - svn info ${FILEPATH} to check if blame-able